 If you enjoy going down internet rabbit holes, this is your topic.
 People use everything from recycled toilet paper rolls to egg shells to newspaper to nothing at all (soil blocks).
 There’s something for everyone.
 If you do not enjoy internet rabbit holes, know that you can pretty much use anything that holds dirt and has drainage, and you’ll grow great plants.

-We prefer to use greenhouse plug fats and pots.
+We prefer to use greenhouse plug flats and pots.
 They’re economical, uniform (i.e., more efficient), durable, reusable, and meant for growing great seedlings!
 We start almost everything in plug fats.
 For plants we grow on a smaller scale, we use 6-cell deep inserts (i.e., when we do not need 72 tomato plants).

 For potting up, we use coex pots.
 Over the years, we’ve leaned heavily toward potting up as few plants as possible because of the labor/resources involved.
 We only pot up the few that really prefer it like peppers and tomatoes.